Amman: Museums

 The largest museum in Jordan is The Jordan Museum.
 It contains much of the valuable archeological findings in the country, including some of the Dead Sea Scrolls, the Neolithic limestone statues of 'Ain Ghazal, and a copy of the Mesha Stele.
-Other museums include the Duke's Diwan, Jordan National Gallery of Fine Arts, Jordan Archaeological Museum, The Children's Museum Jordan, The Martyrs' Memorial and Museum, the Royal Automobile Museum, the Prophet Mohammad Museum, the Museum of Parliamentary Life, the Jordan Folklore Museum, and museums at the University of Jordan.
+Other museums include the Duke's Diwan, Jordan National Gallery of Fine Arts, Jordan Archaeological Museum, The Children's Museum Jordan, The Martyrs' Memorial and Museum, the Amman Signs Museum, the Royal Automobile Museum, the Prophet Mohammad Museum, the Museum of Parliamentary Life, the Jordan Folklore Museum, and museums at the University of Jordan.

+Amman joined the UNESCO Global Network of Learning Cities in 2015.

 Lifestyle

 Amman is considered one of the most liberal cities in the Arab world.
 The city has become one of the most popular destinations for expatriates and college students who seek to live, study, or work in the Middle East or the Arab world in general.
-The city's culinary scene has changed from its shawarma stands and falafel joints to embrace many popular international restaurants and fast-food outlets such as Asian fusion restaurants, French bistros and Italian trattorias.
+The city's culinary scene has an international character, hosting Asian fusion restaurants, French bistros and Italian trattorias.
 The city has become famous for its fine dining scene among Western expatriates and Persian Gulf tourists.

 Souk Jara is one of the most famous outdoor markets managed by the Jabal Amman Residents Association (JARA).

 Large shopping malls were built during the 2000s in Amman, including the Mecca Mall, Abdoun Mall, City Mall, Al-Baraka Mall, TAJ Lifestyle Center, Zara Shopping Center, Avenue Mall, and Abdali Mall in Al Abdali.
 Wakalat Street ("Agencies Street") is Amman's first pedestrian-only street and carries a lot of name-label clothes.
 The Sweifieh area is considered to be the main shopping district of Amman.

-Nightclubs, music bars and shisha lounges are present across Amman, changing the city's old image as the conservative capital of the kingdom.
-This burgeoning new nightlife scene is shaped by Jordan's young population.
-In addition to the wide range of drinking and dancing venues on the social circuit of the city's affluent crowd, Amman hosts cultural entertainment events, including the annual Amman Summer Festival.
-Souk Jara is a Jordanian weekly flea market event that occurs every Friday throughout the summer.
+Nightclubs, music bars and shisha lounges are present across Amman, reflecting the development of a more diverse nightlife and entertainment scene in the city.
+This development has been associated with Jordan's relatively young population.
+In addition to venues offering drinking, dining, and dancing, Amman hosts cultural and entertainment events, including the annual Amman Summer Festival.Souk Jara is a Jordanian weekly flea market event that occurs every Friday throughout the summer.
 Sweifieh is considered to be the unofficial red-light district of Amman as it holds most of the city's nightclubs, bars.
-Jabal Amman and Jabal al-Luweibdeh are home to many pubs and bars as well, making the area popular among bar hoppers.
+Jabal Amman and Jabal al-Luweibdeh also contain numerous pubs, bars, cafés, and other entertainment venues, contributing to the areas' nightlife.

 Alcohol is widely available in restaurants, bars, nightclubs, and supermarkets.
 There are numerous nightclubs and bars across the city, especially in West Amman.
 As of 2011, there were 77 registered nightclubs in Jordan (excluding bars and pubs), overwhelmingly located in the capital city.
 In 2009, there were 222 registered liquor stores in Amman.